 In March 2012, the NYCLU, along with LatinoJustice PRLDEF and The Bronx Defenders, filed a federal class-action lawsuit challenging the NYPD’s Operation Clean Halls program, a part of the department’s stop-and-frisk program that allows police officers to patrol thousands of private apartment buildings across New York City.
 The Clean Halls program violates the rights of residents of those buildings and their guests – largely black and Latino New Yorkers.
 The NYCLU created videos documenting the detrimental consequences that Operation Clean Halls has on the everyday lives of impacted New Yorkers.
 After winning a preliminary injunction in January 2013, a full settlement was signed by the court in July 2017, with the parties continuing a remedial process for several years to come.
 For more details about the case and settlement, click here.

 Analyses and Reporting

-In May 2012, the NYCLU released our stop-and-frisk report, the most comprehensive public analysis ever done on NYPD stop-and-frisk activity.
+In May 2012, the NYCLU released our first stop-and-frisk report, the most comprehensive public analysis ever done on NYPD stop-and-frisk activity.
 The report is based on data from the NYPD’s 2011 computerized stop-and-frisk database.
-The NYCLU’s analysis examines multiple aspects of the 2011 stop-and-frisk data, including stops, frisks, use of force, recovery of weapons, location of stops, reason for stops, and age, sex and race of people stopped as well as detailed information at a precinct level and a close examination of race-related aspects of stop-and-frisk practices.
-The report can be viewed here.
-The NYCLU continues to monitor stop-and-frisk data from the NYPD on a quarterly and annual basis.
+The NYCLU’s analysis examines multiple aspects of the 2011 stop-and-frisk data, including stops, frisks, use of force, recovery of weapons, locations of stops and reasons for stops, and demographics of people stopped, as well as detailed information at a precinct level and a close examination of race-related aspects of stop-and-frisk practices.